StackVista/stackstate-docs/use/perspectives/topology-perspective.md

 ## Root cause outside current view

 If there are components with [telemetry streams](../../configure/checks_and_streams.md#data-streams) and [health checks](../../configure/checks_and_streams.md#checks) in your view, the Topology Perspective will calculate a health state and [propagate](../../configure/propagation.md) this state throughout the graph.
-This means your view can contain components that have a deviating health state caused by a component that is outside your view.
+The propagated health state will help you to see the risk of affecting other components.

-The Topology Perspective allows you to configure whether to show a root cause _that is outside of the currently displayed view_:
+It is possible that your view can contain components that have a deviating propagated health state caused by a component that is outside your view.
+The Topology Perspective allows you to configure whether to show a root cause even when it is outside of the currently displayed view:

 * **Don't show root cause** -- do not show the root cause
 * **Show root cause only** -- only show the root cause component